thomaspinckney3/cs4501/Project0.md

 ```

 ###docker run IMAGE
-This command is used to create and run a container.
-(Like we just did in the instruction.)
+This command is used to create and run a container (like we just did in the instruction).

 Some useful options (for now):
 - --name: specify the name of the container.
 The container will be named by a hash if no name is specified.